rohangaur21/aws-csaa/README.md

  3.Gateway Virtual Tape Library (VTL) – Backup and Archiving solution.
 Create tapes and send to S3.
 You can use existing backup applications like NetBackup, Backup Exec, and Veam etc.

-## Snowball

-Next version of Import / Export Gateway

-You could accelerate moving large amounts of data into and out of AWS using portable storage devices for transport.
-Ship the storage device – no need to transfer over the internet.
-Problem arose with different types of disks

-### Snowball Standard
-  - Bigger than briefcase sized storage devices
-  - Petabyte scale data transport solution used to transfer data in/out of AWS
-  - Cost is 1/5th as compared to transfer via high speed internet.
-  - 80TB snowball available.
-  - Multiple layers of security to protect data.
-Tamper resistant enclosure, 256-bit encryption
-  - Once data is transferred, AWS performs software erasure of Snowball appliance.

-### Snowball Edge
-  - 100 TB data transfer device which has onboard storage and compute capabilities.
-  - Move large amounts of data in and out of AWS, as a temporary storage tier for large local datasets.
-  - You can run Lambda functions.
-  - Devices connect to existing applications and infrastructure using standard storage interfaces.
-  - Snowball Edges can be clustered together to process your data on premise

-### Snowmobile
-  - Massive 45 foot long ruggedized shipping container, pulled by a truck.
-  - Petabyte or Exabyte of data that has to be transferred to AWS.
-100 PB per snowmobile.
-  - You can use it for data center migration.

-Using snowball – Import / Export S3.
-If using Glacier first need to import into S3 and then into Snowball.

-## S3 Transfer Acceleration

-It utilizes the CloudFront Edge Network to accelerate uploads to S3.
-Instead of uploading directly to S3, you can use a distinct URL to upload directly to an edge location which will then transfer to S3 using Amazon’s backbone network.

-The farther you are from S3 bucket region the higher is the improvement you can observe using S3 Transfer Acceleration.
-High cost for usage than standard S3 transfer rates.

 # EC2 – The Backbone of AWS